 The default rate at which the ROI is repositioned to keep a planet in a central position (for ‘Auto-centre Planet in ROI during Capture’) or in an offset position (for ‘Lock CofG in ROI during capture’) is once every 3 seconds.

 If your telescope tracking is not great, or you experience windy conditions, then an adjustment of the ROI once every 3 secs may not be enough to prevent the planet occasionally moving outside the ROI.
 In this case more frequent shifts in position of the ROI would be beneficial.
-You can speed up the responsiveness of the ROI movement by editing the Firecpature ini file on you C:drive.
-Search for the LongTasksEverySeconds or LongTasksEveryMilli and try reducing it to 1second or 1000 milliseconds.
-Save the file and reopen Firecapture
+You can speed up the responsiveness of the ROI movement by editing the Firecapture ini file found under Users/YourName/Firecapture on your C:drive.
+Search for the LongTasksEverySeconds or LongTasksEveryMilli and try reducing it to 1second or 1000 milliseconds as appropriate.
+Save the file after making changes and reopen Firecapture.

 When auto-align is activated the planet looks as if it is staying central within the ROI defined on the chip- but that is an illusion, the planet may actually be close to drifting out of the ROI.
 To know where the planet is within the ROI the feature uses 4 small red boxes to mark the true position of the planet within the ROI.
 In the figure above these squares are close to hitting the edge of the preview frame.
 If they do then the planet will start to go off the edge of the ROI and the planet will appear cut-off on one side although it will still be central on the screen.
 To bring the planet back into the middle of the ROI the latest versions of Firecapture allow you to use the ‘Centre in ROI’ feature in conjunction with Auto-align.
 I recommend associating a keyboard stroke such as the space-bar with the ‘Centre in ROI’ feature, then, when the 4 red boxes are close to the edge of the preview screen, you can just hit the space-bar to bring the planet back to the central position.